okalangkenneth/PhoneShop/README.md

 ![image](https://user-images.githubusercontent.com/68539411/223565684-642f3c07-fdc7-4881-b000-70360f859577.png)

 This diagram shows the different components of the e-commerce application and how they communicate with each other.
 Each of the microservices will have its own database.
 The microservices communicate with each other through RESTful APIs or message queues.
 The dotted lines indicate asynchronous while the solid lines indicate synchronous communication.
 The Identity Server provides a centralized authentication and authorization mechanism for the microservices ensuring that the application is secure and compliant.
 Azure Service Bus enables messaging and communication between the microservices, ensuring that the application is highly available and reliable.
+The microservices will be designed using the N-Layer implementation with the Repository Pattern, ensuring that the business logic and data access layers are separated.

 Overview of the architecture and design of the application Explanation of the design patterns used in the application